Questions People Ask About Cancer

 Years ago, most people who had cancer did not live very long.
 That’s not the case anymore.
 Every year more and more people survive cancer.
 This is especially true of children with cancer and those whose cancers were found early, before they spread.

 The survival rates are different for people with different types of cancers.
 Some types of cancer grow very slowly.
 Some respond to treatment very well.
 Others grow and spread faster and are harder to treat.
-If you know someone who has cancer, keep in mind that what happens to them could be very different from what happens to someone else with another type of cancer.
+If you know someone who has cancer, keep in mind that what happens to them could be very different from what happens to someone else with cancer.

 What causes cancer?